 The Artist’s Edition book consists of six consecutive Daredevil issues, with cover, interior pages and layouts shown four to a page.
-The book opens with an introduction by Mark Waid (writer of these issues) and closes with a one page biography of Samnee.
+The book opens with an introduction by Mark Waid (writer of these issues) and closes with a one-page biography of Samnee.
 All scans are clean and clear.
-The art is recent and shows little to no aging.
+The art is recent and shows little to no ageing.
 Samnee does the pencils and inks, and the pages show no process notes.
 Blacks show some gradients.
 Samnee mentioned in a great interview that his wife did all the scans, and did it twice since the first time wasn’t at a high enough DPI.

 The Script Book contains the scripts as printed out by Samnee, who then does initial thumbnails and minor processes.
 Printed two script pages on each landscaped page.
 The book opens with an introduction by Samnee, fittingly about Waid.